rubengc/GamiPress/readme.md

 Reward your users with points, achievements, badges and ranks to increase your site activity and loyalty.

+## About this repository ##

+This repository is a place for discussion between developers about the GamiPress development.

+The code can be found in the wordpress.org repository.

 ## Description ##

 [Live Demo](https://demo.gamipress.com/ "GamiPress live demo website") | [Add-ons](https://gamipress.com/add-ons "Add-ons to extend GamiPress") | [Assets](https://gamipress.com/assets "Assets to decorate GamiPress") | [Documentation](https://gamipress.com/docs "Documentation for GamiPress") | [Code Snippets](https://gamipress.com/customize "Code snippets to customize GamiPress")